Internet-of-Penguins/internet_of_penguins/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Internet of Penguins is a RESTful and use-case agnostic microservice for IoT devices to manage and encrypted communicate between devices and web using Ruby on Rails.

 Things you may want to cover:

-* Ruby version
+* Ruby version  ruby 2.2.3 +

 * System dependencies

 * Configuration

 * Database creation

 * Database initialization